Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Can One SwitchBot Lock Be Operated with Multiple Keypad Touchs?
+### Can One SwitchBot Lock Pro Be Operated with Multiple Keypad Touchs?

 Lock can only be operated using a single Keypad Touch.
 Note: